atreyasha/dotfiles/develop.md

 ### System reproducibility

-1.  use pacdiff hook after system updates to manually fix issues related to new pacman configs -\> need to consider read-only flags and how to solve root vs. user vim configuration

-2.  work on script which does manual update checks on `rifle.conf`, `scope.sh` and other emacs-hacked files which might require upstream updates -\> perhaps perform a diff framework to accept/reject upstream changes
+1.  work on script which does manual update checks on `rifle.conf`, `scope.sh` and other emacs-hacked files which might require upstream updates -\> perhaps perform a diff framework to accept/reject upstream changes

-3.  work on update script which updates all submodules and git repos to latest upstream commits eg.
+2.  work on update script which updates all submodules and git repos to latest upstream commits eg.
     `git submodule update --init --recursive --remote`, and also updates misc. code bases such as melpa, vim, spacemacs, etc.

-4.  work on install script which sets up all the necessary git repos for dotfiles that cannot be managed with submodules
+3.  work on install script which sets up all the necessary git repos for dotfiles that cannot be managed with submodules

 ## Completed